Easy Cashew Cheese | Mozzarella

 Absolutely, and I actually highly recommend freezing this cashew cheese.
 Once it’s frozen, it can be grated to use as shreds which are terrific on pizza and salads.

-I simply pour it into a glass dish and cover it well then place in a freezer bag.
+I simply pour it into a glass dish and cover it well then place it in a freezer bag.
 When it’s frozen solid, remove it from the freezer and grate it into shreds.

 cashew cheese block with shreds around it on wooden board